 If you need help reporting Form 1099-MISC in the TaxAct program, go to our Form 1099-MISC - Entering in Program FAQ.

-Generally, the amount from Form 1099-MISC Miscellaneous Income, Box 3 is reported as Other Income on Schedule 1 (Form 1040) Additional Income and Adjustments to Income, Line 8.
-The amount reported in Box 3 may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, or payments from a former employer because you are serving in the Armed Forces or the National Guard for a period of 30 or fewer days.
+Generally, report this amount from Form 1099-MISC Miscellaneous Income, Box 3 on the Other Income line of Schedule 1 (Form 1040) Additional Income and Adjustments to Income, Line 8.
+The amount reported in Box 3 may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, or other taxable income.

 Examples of Other Income which are not subject to self-employment tax are taxable distributions from an ESA or HSA, jury duty pay, and other taxable income from an activity not engaged in for profit.
 For more examples, please refer to IRS Instructions for Form 1040 and 1040-SR.

 Conversely, if the income is from a trade or business, report the amount on Schedule C (Form 1040) Profit or Loss From Business (or Schedule F (Form 1040) Profit or Loss From Farming if the income relates to farming).
 The net profit calculated on Schedule C transfers to Schedule 1 (Form 1040), Line 3 and to Schedule SE (Form 1040) Self-Employment Tax for purposes of calculating self-employment (SE) taxes.
 The SE tax is reported on Schedule 2 (Form 1040) Additional Taxes, Line 4.
 You can also deduct one-half of your self-employment tax when figuring adjusted gross income.